 Vajrasattva is believed to be an embodiment of Sambhogakaya.
 Theoretically, he can take any form imaginable.
 These forms can be something sublime such as a clear light manifestation.
 However, he can also appear as a one of the Buddhist guardian deities such as wrathful Vajrapani.
 Vajrasattva endeavors to appear in a manner which best appeals to his audience and his objective.

-Additionally, in Vajrayana Buddhism he is considered to be one of the Tibetan gods capable of purifying karma.
+Additionally, in Tibetan Buddhism he is considered to be one of the Tibetan gods capable of purifying karma.
 Vajrasattva rituals are believed to purify bad karma derived from broken samaya vows and even more overt commissions of the “5 acts with immediate retribution”.
 Vajrasattva has vowed to forgo enlightenment until those who have recited his mantra receive complete redemption from sin.

 There are two Vajrasattva mantras, a 6 syllable mantra and also a 100 syllable mantra.
 Although devotees believe that they are both equally effective.

 Medicine Buddha – Buddhist Deity of “Lapis Lazuli” Light

 Medicine Buddha emerges in the 7th century A.C.E. in the eponymous Medicine Buddha Sutra.
 Also known as Bhaisajyaguru, Medicine Buddha is one the most popular deities on the Mahayana Buddhist gods list.

 Additionally, Bhaisajyaguru has a strong affiliation with Amitabha Buddha and they work as an effective team for the salvation of their devotees.
 Medicine Buddha concentrates on eliminating earthly suffering, while Amitabha is focused on providing devotees a favorable rebirth in his Pure Land Sukhavati.